Geoff Johnston

-Geoffrey Stanley Johnston (called Geoff; born 7 November 1944) is a retired Church of England priest serving as Archdeacon of Gibraltar, in the Diocese in Europe.
+Geoffrey Stanley Johnston (called Geoff; 7 November 1944 - 9 March 2025) was a Church of England priest serving as Archdeacon of Gibraltar, in the Diocese in Europe.

 Education and training

 Born in 1944, Johnston entered Kelham Theological College in 1964, beginning to train for the priesthood at age 20.
-He has since gained a Certificate in Education (CertEd) from Birmingham University in 1978 and a Master of Business Administration (MBA) from Aston University in 1981.
+He subsequently gained a Certificate in Education (CertEd) from Birmingham University in 1978 and a Master of Business Administration (MBA) from Aston University in 1981.

 Ministry

 He was ordained in the Church of England: made a deacon in Advent 1968 (22 December) by Richard Clitherow, Bishop of Stafford, at St Luke's Church, Blakenhall and ordained a priest the following Advent (19 December 1969), by William Parker, Bishop of Shrewsbury, at St Matthew's Church, Walsall.
 He served his first curacy at Blakenall Heath (in Walsall, Staffordshire) until 1972, when he went for a year to serve St Buryan with St Levan and Sennan (at Land's End, Cornwall), before returning to Blakenall Heath.

 Remaining in the West Midlands, Johnston next served as priest-in-charge of St Stephen's Church, Willenhall, from 1975, until the next year, when he moved to West Bromwich: he served All Saints and St Mary Magdalene until 1977, and became a lecturer at West Bromwich College of Commerce and Technology in 1978.
 From 1982, he served in Dudley borough for 26 years: first as an industrial chaplain and Team Vicar of St John the Baptist, Halesowen until 1994.
 He became a self-supporting minister at St Francis, Dudley, where he became priest-in-charge in 1999; he additionally served as priest-in-charge of the Church of St Edmund, Dudley from 2004, until his retirement in 2008.